 - (a) Peninsula Volunteers, Inc. (PVI) is a California nonprofit corporation which has provided a variety of services to older adults residing in San Mateo and Santa Clara counties since 1947.
 PVI provides the following five major programs: - 1.
 Little House, The Roslyn G. Morris Activity Center Little House provides classes, workshops, referral services, and nutritional services to seniors in the community. - 2.
 Rosener House Adult Day Services Rosener House is a licensed adult day care and support center for impaired older adults, providing respite care for family and other caregivers. - 3.
 Meals on Wheels Peninsula Volunteers, Inc. currently delivers over two thousand hot meals per week to homebound seniors and other qualified individuals in San Mateo County. - 4.
 Nutrition Peninsula Volunteers, Inc. prepares nutritionally balanced meals for the participants of its Meals on Wheels, Rosener House and Little House programs, and congregate meals to seniors in the community at various senior centers. - 5.
-Ride PVI -Peninsula Volunteers, Inc. provides a concierge service using rideshare companies to help seniors in the community arrange rides from their homes to Little House, doctors and dentists, grocery stores and pharmacies etc.
+Ride PVI -Peninsula Volunteers, Inc. provides a concierge service using rideshare companies to help seniors in the community arrange rides from their homes to Little House, doctors and dentists, grocery stores and pharmacies, etc.

-Peninsula Volunteer Properties, Inc. (a related nonprofit organization) offers affordable housing for seniors and individuals with disabilities who have limited income, as discussed in Note 9.
+Peninsula Volunteer Properties, Inc. (a related nonprofit organization) offers affordable housing for seniors and individuals with disabilities who have limited income, as discussed in Note 8.

-(b) Financial statement presentation -PVI continues to follow FASB ASU 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entitles.
-PVI has adjusted the presentation of its financial statements accordingly, applying the changes retrospectively to the comparative period presented.
-The new standards change the following aspects of PVI's financial statements:
+(b) PVI continues to follow FASB ASU 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entitles in its financial presentation, as follows:

-The permanently restricted and temporarily restricted net asset classes have been renamed net assets with donor restrictions
+The permanently restricted and temporarily restricted net asset classes were renamed as net assets with donor restrictions.

-The unrestricted net asset class has been renamed net assets without donor restrictions.
+The unrestricted net asset class were renamed as net assets without donor restrictions.

-The financial statements include a new disclosure about liquidity and availability of resources (Note 12).
+The financial statements include a disclosure about liquidity and availability of resources (Note 12).